 Helmcken Falls, Canada

 This 463-foot behemoth in interior British Columbia is an ice climber's dream — or nightmare.
 Massive, overhanging and technical, there are few in the world up to the challenge — and one of those people is Will Gadd, who put up two first ascents at Helmcken.
 If Helmcken is on your bucket list, guess what?
 This one's easy — you can drive right up to it in Wells Gray Provincial Park.

 The archipelago of Svalbard is famous for its glaciers — it's also one of the few places in the world waterfalls fall directly into the ocean.
 Runoff from melting glaciers cuts riverbeds in the ice, terminating in free-fall above the sea.
 Gotta see it in person?
 You're going to have to travel halfway to the North Pole from Norway (it's the second-most northern populated place in the world) ... and get on a boat.

 This project with Red Bull Photography also took Ray Demski and his climber friends north of the Arctic Circle to Lyngen, Norway.
 Their goal?
 Hit this iceflow during the Northern Lights to create an epic, once-in-a-lifetime image.
 Success?
 We'd say so.

-This breath-taking 190m waterfall reigns high over the Columbia River in Oregon.
-Given it's proximity to a major highway, it's a popular tourist attraction in the summer – so we suggest going in the winter, when you can see it like this, in all of it's frozen glory.
-But you've got to pay attention – conditions like this appear only once or twice a year.
+This breathtaking 620-foot waterfall reigns high over the Columbia River in Oregon.
+Given its proximity to a major highway, it's a popular tourist attraction in the summer — so we suggest going in the winter, when you can see it like this, in all of its frozen glory.
+But you've got to pay attention — conditions like this appear only once or twice a year.